Tenancy Setup & Management

 Even experienced landlords make avoidable errors when writing listings.
 Watch out for:

-Ignoring legal requirements – Always mention deposit protection, EPC ratings, and compliance with letting regulations.
+• Ignoring legal requirements – Always mention deposit protection, EPC ratings, and compliance with the Renters' Rights Act 2026 framework that has applied to all new tenancies since 1 May 2026.

 Updating your listing